Consult with Our Firm About Paternity and South Carolina Paternity Law.

 - Providing access to family history and medical information;

 - Ensuring the child can receive insurance and Social Security benefits and inheritances from both parents;

 - Establishing an obligation for the non-custodial parent to pay child support for the child;

-- Instituting rights of access, custody, and visitation for the child’s biological Father.
+- Instituting rights of access, custody, and visitation for the child’s biological Father; and

 All of these benefits come from legal fatherhood established under South Carolina paternity law.
 If you wish to file a petition for paternity, Dell Family Law can help you with either an administrative hearing or petition in South Carolina Family Court, and recommend that you use legal counsel early in the process, as paternity determinations are difficult to change once they have been made.
 Please contact us to discuss the steps of establishing the paternity of your child.